open-cogsci/eyelinkparser/readme.md

 pip install python-eyelinkparser
 ```

+## Expected format

+The parser assumes monocular recording.

 ## Expected messages

 By default, the parser assumes that particular messages are sent to the logfile.
-If you use different messages, you need to override functions in
-`_eyelinkparser.EyeLinkParser`.
-This is not explained here, but you can look n the source code to see how it works.
+If you use different messages, you need to override functions in `_eyelinkparser.EyeLinkParser`.
+This is not explained here, but you can look in the source code to see how it works.

 Trial start: